-Generally, there are some of the debts which cannot be realized from the debtors/receivable due to various reasons like death of debtors, insolvency, liquidation or debtors are not traceable etc. These type of debtors/receivable are treated in the books as a term of bad debts.
-The Accounting journal entry of provision for bad Debts is shown in the image below.
+Generally, there are some of the debts which cannot be realized from the debtors/receivable due to various reasons like the death of debtors, insolvency, liquidation or debtors are not traceable, etc. These types of debtors/receivables are treated in the books as a term of bad debts.
+The Accounting journal entry of provision for bad Debt is shown in the image below.

-The creditors/payables will also give us the discount to get paid earlier.
+The creditors/payable will also give us a discount to get paid earlier.
 So, we have made provision for the discount from Creditors/Payable in the current year.

 The Accounting journal entry of provision for Discount from Creditors is shown in the image below.

-Thanks for reading the topic of Provision in Accounting, please comment your feedback whatever you want.
-If you have any question please ask us by commenting.
+Thanks for reading the topic of Provision in Accounting, please comment with your feedback whatever you want.
+If you have any questions please ask us by commenting.

 Check out Financial Accounting Books@ Amazon